Cristopher Toselli: Early career

-Born in Antofagasta, Toselli joined Universidad Católica youth ranks in 2001.
-He was promoted to first-team by coach Jorge Pellicer in 2006 for the Torneo Apertura, due to the departure of second-choice keeper Rainer Wirth to Deportes Temuco.
-The following year, after a notable performance in the FIFA U-20 World Cup, he made his club debut on 25 November, during a 3–0 home win to Coquimbo Unido played at San Carlos.
-The next season, he was challenging the goal with record-man José María Buljubasich, becoming the first-choice keeper, after their mistakes and its departure to Olimpia.
+Born in Antofagasta, Toselli joined the Universidad Católica youth ranks in 2001.
+He was promoted to the first team by coach Jorge Pellicer in 2006 for the Torneo Apertura, following the departure of second-choice keeper Rainer Wirth to Deportes Temuco.
+The following year, after a notable performance in the FIFA U-20 World Cup, he made his club debut on 25 November, in a 3–0 home win over Coquimbo Unido at San Carlos.
+The next season, he competed for the starting goalkeeper position with veteran José María Buljubasich, becoming the first-choice keeper after Buljubasich's mistakes and his subsequent departure for Olimpia.

 In 2009, he participated in the Toulon Tournament final against France, which Chile won 1–0.
 Toselli suffered a bad injury that side-lined him for six months.
-This angered Univeridad Católica's coach, Marco Antonio Figueroa, after risking and losing his first-choice keeper.
+This angered Universidad Católica's coach, Marco Antonio Figueroa, who had risked playing him and lost his first-choice keeper as a result.
 During his recovery time, second-choice keeper Paulo Garcés broke into the first team, relegating Toselli to the bench.

 2010 season

-On 5 December 2010, Toselli played in the Primera División final match against Everton.
-Where his club was crowned champion after defeating the Viña del Mar based–team, 5–0 at home.
+On 5 December 2010, Toselli played in the Primera División final match against Everton, where his club was crowned champion after defeating the Viña del Mar-based team 5–0 at home.

 2011 season

 On 11 May 2011, he regained the starting position under orders of Juan Antonio Pizzi, after a terrible mistake of Garcés in a Copa Libertadores quarterfinals match against Peñarol at Montevideo.
 In this match, Garcés inexplicably dropped the ball and Peñarol's Alejandro Martinuccio took the opportunity to score, sealing the victory with a score of 2–0, in the 90th minute.
-After losing the playoffs finals of the Torneo Apertura against Universidad de Chile, was reinstated as the starting keeper by new coach Mario Lepe, after the departures of Pizzi and Garcés.
+After losing the playoff final of the Torneo Apertura against Universidad de Chile, he was reinstated as the starting keeper by new coach Mario Lepe, following the departures of Pizzi and Garcés.
 On 16 November, Toselli won the Copa Chile final against Magallanes.
 This was his second title at Católica, and it qualified his team to the 2012 Copa Sudamericana, in which Los Cruzados were eliminated at the semifinal stage, against Brazilian side São Paulo after two draws, where Toselli had incredible performances.

 Loans

 On 15 December 2017, Toselli joined Liga MX side Atlas on loan for the remainder of the 2017–18 season.
 On 30 April 2018, the club announced that Toselli's loan would not be extended due to his poor performances.

-On 13 July 2018, Toselli returned to Chile, joining Everton on loan, as an emergency replacement for recently departed Eduardo Lobos, and injured Franco Torgnascioli.
+On 13 July 2018, Toselli returned to Chile, joining Everton on loan as an emergency replacement for the recently departed Eduardo Lobos and the injured Franco Torgnascioli.

 On 18 February 2021, Toselli joined fellow Primera División club Palestino, on a one-year loan.
 He also extended his contract with La Católica until the end of the 2022 season.

 On 6 January 2022, Toselli joined Argentine Primera División side Central Córdoba SdE on loan, after the club lost their two keepers Andrés Mehring (ACL rupture) and César Rigamonti (three broken ribs) to injuries.